-- Select Transpose option in that as shown below.
+- Select the Transpose option in that, as shown below.

-- Once you have chosen transpose option the excel row data will be converted to the column as shown in the below result.
+- Once you have chosen the transpose option, the Excel row data will be converted to the column, as shown in the below result.

-In the above screenshot, we can see the difference that row has been converted to columns in this way we can easily use the transpose to convert horizontal to vertical and vertical to horizontal in excel.
+In the above screenshot, we can see the difference that the row has been converted to columns; in this way, we can easily use the transpose to convert horizontal to vertical and vertical to horizontal in Excel.

-In excel there is a built-in function called Transpose Function which converts rows to columns and vice versa this function works the same as transpose. i.e we can convert rows to columns or columns into rows vice versa.
+In Excel, a built-in function called Transpose Function converts rows to columns and vice versa; this function works like transpose. i.e., we can convert rows to columns or columns into rows and vice versa.

 Syntax of Transpose Function: